Immanuel-C/IWindow/README.md

 # IWindow
- A simple windowing library ment to be used with Vulkan, OpenGL and DirectX.
+ A simple windowing library ment to be used with Vulkan, OpenGL or DirectX.

  Currently IWindow only supports windows.